 NOAA Form 370: Fisheries Certificate of Origin

-The NOAA Form 370, Fisheries Certificate of Origin [pdf], is required to accompany all imports of frozen and/or processed tuna products and is to be submitted to U.S. Customs and Border Protection (CBP) at the time of, or in advance of, importation via the Automated Commercial Environment (ACE) system.
+A completed NOAA Form 370, Fisheries Certificate of Origin [pdf], is required to accompany all imports of frozen and/or processed tuna and tuna products and is to be submitted to U.S. Customs and Border Protection (CBP) at the time of, or in advance of, importation via the Automated Commercial Environment (ACE) system.
 This form is not required for FRESH tuna.
 It is important that all NOAA Form 370s be filled out properly and completely, and that all necessary Captain or IDCP-member nation certifications accompany the NOAA Form 370's submission through the ACE Document Imaging System.
 Instructions for completing the NOAA Form 370 (Fisheries Certificate of Origin) are found on page 2 of the form.
 Incomplete forms may lead to a delay or rejection of the filed paperwork by CBP.

-Regulations for tuna harvested by large purse seine vessels over 400 ST carrying capacity in the ETP remain unchanged: an International Dolphin Conservation Program-member nation certification is still required.
-In addition, regulations regarding Captain's statement requirements for trips which began before May 21, 2016 also remain unchanged.
+Regulations for tuna harvested by purse seine vessels over 400 ST carrying capacity in the ETP remain unchanged: an International Dolphin Conservation Program-member nation certification is required.
+Regulations related to Captain's statement requirements for trips beginning before May 21, 2016 also remain unchanged.